-If it feels like you’re drowning in a sea of debt, it can seem impossible to find a life raft.
-Getting a handle on who you owe, and how much money you owe them is an important first step to sorting out your personal finances.
-This article will give you some tips for taking the bull by the horn and sorting out your financial life.
+If it feels like you’re drowning in a sea of debt, it can seem impossible to find a life raft, especially if the debt collectors have already started circling.
+Getting a handle on who you owe and how much money you owe them is an important first step in sorting out your personal finances.
+This article will give you some tips and tools you can use to climb aboard that life raft, grab a paddle, and start sorting out your financial life.

-To get organized, you need two things: a spreadsheet for the numbers, and a file for the papers.
+To get organized, you need two things: a spreadsheet for the numbers and a file for the papers.

-Putting Together a Spreadsheet
+Create a Simple Spreadsheet

-Organizing Your Papers
+Organize Your Papers

 Request Your Free Credit Reports